-Term Definition Leasing Costs This is where a rental is paid for the use of an asset for a specified period of time.
+Term Definition Inventories Amounts of unused or unconsumed stocks held in expectation of future use at the Balance Sheet date.
+Leasing Costs This is where a rental is paid for the use of an asset for a specified period of time.
 Two forms of lease exist: finance leases and operating leases.
 Materiality An item would be considered material to the financial statements if, through its omission or non-disclosure, the financial statements would no longer show a true and fair view.
-Minimum Revenue Provision The prudent amount that the PCC Group is statutorily required to set aside from revenue funds to meet the repayment of borrowing undertake to support capital investment.
+Minimum Revenue Provision The prudent amount that the PCC Group is statutorily required to set aside from revenue funds to meet the repayment of borrowing undertaken to support capital investment.
 Movement in Reserve Statement This financial statement presents the movement in usable and unusable reserves.
 Net Book Value (NBV) The amount at which fixed assets are included in the balance sheet i.e. their historical cost or current value less the cumulative amounts provided for depreciation.
 Net Realisable Value (NRV) The open market value of an asset in its existing use (or open market value in the case of non-operational assets) less the expenses to be incurred in realising the asset.
 Operating Lease An operating lease involves the lessee paying a rental for the hire of an asset for a period of time that is substantially less than its useful economic life.
 The lessor retains most of the risks and rewards of ownership.
 Past Service Cost For a defined benefit scheme these arise from decisions taken in the current year but whose financial effect is derived from years of service earned in earlier years.
 PCC The abbreviation for the Police and Crime Commissioner.
 The PCC is a separate corporation sole which was established on the 22 nd November 2012 under the Police and Social Responsibility Act 2011.
 Also referred to as the Office of the Police and Crime Commissioner.
 Private Finance Initiative (PFI) A Central Government initiative which aims to increase the level of funding available for public services by attracting private sources of finance.
 Precept The amount levied and collected by the five Gwent Authorities (Newport, Caerphilly, Blaenau Gwent, Monmouthshire and Torfaen) and paid over to the PCC Group.
-Provisions The PCC Group may set aside amounts as provisions to meet liabilities o losses that are likely to arise in the future.
-Public Works Load Board (PWLB) This is the Public Works Loan Board, which is an organisation financed be the Government.
+Provisions The PCC Group may set aside amounts as provisions to meet liabilities or losses that are likely to arise in the future.
+Public Works Load Board (PWLB) This is the Public Works Loan Board, which is an organisation financed by the Government.
 It lends money to police authorities on set terms so that they can buy capital items.
 Related Parties Central Government, Local Authorities (precepting), subsidiary and associated companies.
 Elected members, senior officers from Director and above and the Pension Funds.
 For individuals identified as related parties: members of the close family, or the same household; and partnerships, companies, trusts or other entities in which the individual, or member of their close family or the same household, has a controlling interest.
 Reserves Balances that represent resources set aside for purposes such as general contingencies and cash flow management.
 Earmarked reserves are those set aside for specific policy purposes.
 The Movement in Reserve Statement shows the movement in the year on the reserves held by the PCC Group.
-Revaluation Reserve An amount representing the accumulated gains on the fixed assets held by the PCC Group arising from increases in value, as a result of inflation and other factors, to the extent that these gains have not been consumed by subsequent downward movements in value.
-Retail Price Index (RPI) Official measure of the general level of inflation as reflected in the retail price of a basket of goods and services, including mortgage costs, council tax and other household costs.